MicrosoftDocs/Advertising-docs/BingAds/hotel-service/get-started.md

 Bing Ads sends an email invite to the user.
 If the invite doesn’t show up in the inbox, check the Junk Email folder.
 It may take a while to receive the invite.
 The following steps show how to accept the invitation.

-1)	Open the email from Bing Ads SI Test with subject line, Invitation to Bing Ads
+1)	Open the email from Bing Ads with subject line, Invitation to Bing Ads
 2)	Click the embedded link
 3)	Select **Create a new email address** to create an MSA
 4)	Click **Next**